How to Plant, Grow and Harvest Strawberries

 Bite into a homegrown strawberry and prepare to get hooked on growing your own tasty berries.
-Once you savor the fresh, sweet flavor of a strawberrystraight from the garden, there's no return to store-bought varieties.
+Once you savor the fresh, sweet flavor of a strawberry straight from the garden, there's no return to store-bought varieties.
 Low-growing perennial edibles, strawberries self-pollinate and produce fruit over a long growing season.
 With these simple strawberry basics, you can grow and harvest strawberries from spring and summer into fall:

 The key to harvesting plenty of juicy berries is to grow varieties that are well suited to your climate and purposes.
 When planning your strawberry patch, consider the following three main types of berries:

 - June-bearing strawberries: This strawberry variety produces a hefty crop in late May and June.
 After that early crop, another small crop sometimes comes.
 But then the plants stop producing berries until the following year.
 This strawberry type works well if you want a lot of fruit all at once to make jam and baked goods.
 Popular June-bearing varieties include Sequoia, Chandler, Earliglow, L'Amour, Allstar, Cabot, Cavendish, Honeoye, Jewel, Kent, Sparkle, Surecrop and Seneca.

 - Day-neutral strawberries: Day-neutral strawberries aren't affected by day length and are less sensitive to temperature extremes than other strawberry types.
 The flower buds form when temperatures are between 35 and 89 degrees Fahrenheit.
 This translates to fruit production over a long growing season from spring through fall — even year-round in mild climates.
 Popular day-neutral varieties include Albion, Seascape, Tribute, Tristar, Selva, Sweet Ann and San Andreas.